 YLT = Young Learners & Teenagers

-Some proposals are selected to feature in a Special Interest Group Showcase based on the category.
+Some proposals are selected to feature in a Special Interest Group (SIG) Showcase based on the category.
+These are one day events within the conference that allow delegates to follow a track of sessions from within their area of interest.
 Please indicate whether you wish your presentation to be included in a SIG Showcase.
-The Proposals Committee or SIGs may change the content focus category that you tick if they feel it is not really relevant to that coding.
+The Proposals Committee or SIGs may change the content focus category that you tick if they feel it is not really relevant to that area.

-Mentoring offers an opportunity for speakers at the conference to benefit from the advice and support of an experienced speaker.
+Mentoring offers an opportunity for first time speakers at the conference to benefit from the advice and support of an experienced speaker.
 Mentoring includes contact before the conference, e.g., by email or video call and/or meeting up at the conference to talk things through before the session takes place.
-If you would like the opportunity to ask an experienced speaker for advice, please tick the ‘mentee’ box on your proposal.
-If you’re an experienced speaker and are willing to act as a mentor to a speaker, please tick the ‘mentor’ box.
+If you would like the opportunity to ask an experienced speaker for advice, or if you’re an experienced speaker and are willing to act as a mentor, please complete the mentoring section of the form.

 9. Session Title, Abstract and Summary